joshuaroy873/NR-Scope-nrOccupancy/README.md

 }
 ```

+# Features

-The main features are listed as follow:
+The main features are as follows:

 1. Supports 5G SA cells with 15kHz and 30kHz SCS, tested with 10MHz, 15 MHz, 20MHz and 40MHz cell bandwidth (wider bandwidth is working in progress 🏗 ).
 2. 5G SA cell search and MIB decoding.